darkrenaissance/darkfi/doc/src/arch/dao.md

 ## Suggested Changes

-DAO params:
+~~DAO params:~~

-* Voting period (currently called duration) should be moved from proposals to DAO params.
+* ~~Voting period (currently called duration) should be moved from proposals to DAO params.~~
-    * upgrayedd: we should just have minimum allowed period in the DAO, but keep this param in the proposal.
+    * ~~upgrayedd: we should just have minimum allowed period in the DAO, but keep this param in the proposal.~~
-* Window (currently set at 4 hours of blocks) should be customizable.
+* ~~Window (currently set at 4 hours of blocks) should be customizable.
 We need a terminology for the unit of time.
-Maybe `time_units`.
+Maybe `time_units`.~~
-    * This should be switched from block index to using timestamps.
+    * ~~This should be switched from block index to using timestamps.
-      See the quoted paragraph in the OpenZeppelin section above for the reasoning.
+      See the quoted paragraph in the OpenZeppelin section above for the reasoning.~~
-    * upgrayedd: stick with block index.
+    * ~~upgrayedd: stick with block index.~~
-* Early execution bool flag.
-If true, then passed proposals can be `exec()`uted asap, otherwise the entire voting period must pass.
+* ~~Early execution bool flag.
+If true, then passed proposals can be `exec()`uted asap, otherwise the entire voting period must pass.~~

-No changes to proposals, except moving duration to DAO params.
+~~No changes to proposals, except moving duration to DAO params.~~

+> Resolution:
+> The full voting period must pass in order to be able to execute a proposal.
+> A new configuration parameter was introduced, called early exec quorum,
+> where we can define the quorum for a proposal to be considered as strongly
+> supported/voted on, which should always be greater or equal to normal quorum.
+> With this addition, we can execute proposals before the voting period has
+> passed, if they were accepted.

-Currently the DAO public key is used for:
+~~Currently the DAO public key is used for:~~

-* Encrypting votes.
+* ~~Encrypting votes.~~
-* Calling exec.
+* ~~Calling exec.~~

-We should introduce a new key:
+~~We should introduce a new key:~~

-* Proposer role, which is needed to make proposals.
-This can be shared openly amongst DAO members if they wish to remove the restriction on who can make proposals.
+* ~~Proposer role, which is needed to make proposals.
+This can be shared openly amongst DAO members if they wish to remove the restriction on who can make proposals.~~
-    * OZ does this with a canceller role that has the ability to cancel proposals.
+    * ~~OZ does this with a canceller role that has the ability to cancel proposals.~~
-    * In the future allow multiple keys for this so you can see who makes proposals.
+    * ~~In the future allow multiple keys for this so you can see who makes proposals.~~

+> Resolution:
+> DAO public key was split into six other keys, providing maximum control over
+> each DAO action.
+Now the DAO creator can define who can view the coin notes,
+> create proposals, view proposals, view votes, execute proposals and early
+> execute proposals.
+They can configure the keys however they like like reusing
+> keys if they want some actions to have same key.

 Optional: many DAOs these days implement Abstain, which increases the quorum without voting yes.
 This is for when you want to weak support a measure,